Willy Adames Player Props: Brewers vs. Nationals

 Willy Adames At The Plate

-- In 28.1% of his games this year, Adames has had at least one RBI.
-He's picked up more than one in 11.5% and driven in three or more of his team's runs in seven contests.
+- Adames has driven in a run in 27 games this year (27.8%), including 11 games with more than one RBI (11.3%).
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 34 of 96 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.